-As 1 of 24 states in the Nurse Licensure Compact (NLC), New Hampshire does not require additional licensing for nurses from other NLC states practicing within its jurisdiction.
-Nurses from outside of the compact area are encourage to apply for licensing in the state of New Hampshire by submitting an application for endorsement and providing:
+As a participant in the Nurse Licensure Compact (NLC), New Hampshire does not require additional licensing for nurses from other NLC states practicing within its jurisdiction.
+Nurses from outside of the compact area are encouraged to apply for licensing in the state of New Hampshire by submitting an application for endorsement and providing:

 - Verification of original licensure.